5high/udev_fusee_gelee_multilauncher_pi3/README.md

 If you want to change the payloads to something else you can edit the fusee.sh

+---
-Special Thanks to Team ReSwitched https://github.com/reswitched and Kate Temkin https://github.com/ktemkin for Fusee Gelee :-))
+Special Thanks to Team ReSwitched https://github.com/reswitched and Kate Temkin https://github.com/ktemkin for Fusee Gelee and  Darkmelman for the original Project :-)